OAbouHajar/projectEIH/eih-front-end-webapp/README.md

 ------------
 EIH front-end build using ([FLASK](https://flask.palletsprojects.com/en/1.1.x/)) python framework, Jinja2 HTML, CSS, Javascript web design languages.

-The structure of the front-en is:
+The structure of the front-end is:

     .
     ├── configuration/       # Configure the parameters and initial settings for some computer programs